 The Galaxy S7 is available worldwide.
 With this handset, Samsung has built upon all the strengths of its past phones and delivered a new standard in mobile technology.
 The S7 is not perfect but it is a great option if you're on a budget and you want a good Android smartphone.
 Find out why in our full Samsung Galaxy S7 review.
-You can also check out our review on the bigger version of this phone, the Samsung Galaxy S7 Edge.
+You can also check out our review on the larger version of this phone, the Samsung Galaxy S7 Edge.